-LibervantTM - a buccally, or inside of the cheek, administered soluble film formulation of diazepam is our most advanced proprietary product.
+• Libervant® - a buccally, or inside of the cheek, administered soluble film formulation of diazepam is our most advanced proprietary product.
 Aquestive developed Libervant as an alternative to device-dependent rescue therapies currently available to patients with refractory epilepsy, which are a rectal gel and nasal sprays.

 On April 26, 2024, the FDA approved Libervant for U.S. market access for the acute treatment of intermittent, stereotypic episodes of frequent seizure activity (i.e., seizure clusters, acute repetitive seizures) that are distinct from a patient's usual seizure pattern in patients with epilepsy between two and five years of age.
+Libervant is the first and only orally administered rescue product for the treatment of seizure cluster in patients between ages two and five.
 The only other current FDA approved product for these epilepsy patients between two and five years of age is a diazepam rectal gel.
-We launched Libervant for patients between the ages of two and five years and expect to expand our commercial activities for this pediatric patient population with up to ten sales representatives in the third quarter of 2024.
-We are also expanding our distribution network and expect to have national retail distribution capabilities in place by the fourth quarter of 2024, as well as broadening Medicaid and commercial coverage in the coming months.
-Medicaid accounts for up to fifty percent of all prescriptions among this pediatric patient population.
+In October 2024, Libervant 5mg, 7.5mg, 10mg, 12.5mg and 15 mg for patients between two to five years of age became available through multiple retail distribution clambilities in place.
+For Medicaid patients, Libervant is available in all states.
+Commercial patient access to Libervant continues to expand based on health plan reviews and Pharmacy Benefit Manager agreements.

 Prior to the FDA approval of Libervant for patients between two to five years old, the FDA granted tentative approval in August 2022 for Libervant for the same indication in patients with epilepsy 12 years of age and older, finding that Libervant had met all required quality, safety, and efficacy standards for approval.
 However, due to an existing FDA regulatory grant of orphan drug market exclusivity for a diazepam nasal spray product sold by another company for use in patients 6 years of age and older, the FDA determined that Libervant was not yet eligible for marketing in the United States for this patient population of 12 years of age and older.
 We expect to file for FDA approval of these epilepsy patients aged between six and twelve years prior to the expiration of the orphan drug marketing exclusivity block of the nasal spray product.
-As a result of the orphan drug marketing exclusivity granted by the FDA to the nasal spray product, the FDA cannot give final approval for U.S. market access for Libervant for any age group of 6 and above until the expiration or inapplicability of the orphan drug market exclusivity, including, for example, by a reversal of the FDA's decision and determination that Libervant is "clinically superior" to Valtoco.
-However, overcoming the orphan drug marketing exclusivity determination is difficult to establish, with limited precedent, and there can be no assurance that the FDA will agree with our position seeking to overcome such market exclusivity and approve Libervant for U.S. market access for this age group of six years and older for expiration of orphan drug market exclusivity.
+As a result of the orphan drug marketing exclusivity granted by the FDA to the nasal spray product, the FDA cannot give final approval for U.S. market access for Libervant for any age group of 6 and above until the expiration or inapplicability of the orphan drug marketing exclusivity, including, for example, by a reversal of the FDA's decision and determination that Libervant is "clinically superior" to Valtoco.
+However, overcoming the orphan drug marketing exclusivity determination is difficult to establish, with limited precedent, and there can be no assurance that the FDA will agree with our position seeking to overcome such market exclusivity and approve Libervant for U.S. market access for this age group of six years and older earlier than January 2027, the scheduled date for expiration of orphan drug market exclusivity.
 See "Licensed Commercial Products, Product Candidates and Other Products - Libervant" for a discussion of the licensing arrangement for Libervant.